rlrh1996/rails-react-todolist/README.md

 This README would normally document whatever steps are necessary to get the application up and running.
 But this is not a normal README.

-Things you may want to cover (but didn't):
+Things I may want to cover (but don't):

 * Ruby version